About the Center

 Human Neurodegeneration Cellular Resource

-To support research in neurodegenerative diseases at the University, CIBS created a bank of several human induced pluripotent stem cell, neural stem cell, and fibroblast lines (de-identified and HIPPA compliant) derived from Alzheimer’s disease, Parkinson’s disease, Amyotrophic Lateral Sclerosis and Multiple Sclerosis subjects.
+To support research in neurodegenerative diseases at the University, CIBS created a bank of several human induced pluripotent stem cell, neural stem cell, and fibroblast lines (de-identified and HIPAA compliant) derived from Alzheimer’s disease, Parkinson’s disease, Amyotrophic Lateral Sclerosis and Multiple Sclerosis subjects.
 This valuable resource enables fundamental advances in discovery of mechanisms of neurodegenerative disease and initial tests of therapeutic efficacy of CIBS precision therapeutics.

 UA Stem Cell Core